-Someone was waiting for me at the airport, to drive me to my guesthouse in Havana.
+Someone was waiting for me at the airport to drive me to my guesthouse in Havana.
 As it was late in the evening, the first thing that struck me was the almost complete darkness of the streets.
-Old images of the life behind the Iron Curtain in Eastern Europe came to my mind instantly, and have continued to return on countless occasions since.
+Old images of the life behind the Iron Curtain in Eastern Europe instantly came to mind, and have continued to return on countless occasions since.

-The trip was smooth only at the beginning, because the main road from the airport was in good condition, but as soon as we took a turn, it became quite bumpy.
+The trip was only smooth at the beginning because the main road from the airport was in good condition, but as soon as we took a turn, it became quite bumpy.
 My destination was in the old city, and to get there, we had to take a few narrow and muddy streets, where the asphalt was torn up or completely gone, forcing the drivers to navigate through boulders and crater-like potholes.
 In exchange, that area was a little better lit and seemed a bit more lively, though not necessarily in a positive way.
-People didn’t look as if they were on the streets to have fun or to party, but simply because they had nothing else to do.
+People didn’t appear to be on the streets to have fun or to party, but rather because they had nothing else to do.

 Streets in Havana

 At last, I arrived at the place where I was going to stay.
 It was an imposing house built in the colonial style that characterized most of Havana’s old buildings, with high ceilings, wrought-iron balconies, and wooden shutters for windows.
-Like most of the surrounding houses, the fallen plaster and the scorched paint on the facade were a common sight among most of Havana’s old buildings, and this one made no exception.
-It made me wonder how many years had passed since the last time it had been renovated, and whether this had not happened even before the socialist revolution.
+Like most of the surrounding houses, the fallen plaster and scorched paint on the facade were a common sight among most of Havana’s old buildings, and this one made no exception.
+It made me wonder how many years had passed since the last time it had been renovated, and whether this had happened even before the socialist revolution.